sharma-anuradha/codespaces-in-codespaces/src/Portal/PortalWebsite/Src/browser-extensions/chrome/README.md

 ## VSCS GitHub DEV Dashboard

-The Chrome extension to switch the GitHub DEV to use the new standalone Workbench page served from the `/codespace` route.
+This Chrome extension can be used to modify values in the partnerInfo/codespaceInfo object for testing different feature flags and settings.
+See `options.html` for how to add new settings.

+Note: for existing codespaces, you might need to clear localStorage for the new settings to take effect.

 ### Installation

  - go to `chrome://extensions` tab
  - click on the `Load unpacked`
- - use DEV GitHub account to point GitHub to VSCS DEV
- - use `yarn start:platform` to start the portal
+ - choose this directory